brendanbank/unifi_lte_collector/README.md

 The script will collect data from a unifi controller (udm/udr) that has a U-LTE-Pro with connected to it.
 It will read the stats from the controller device api.
-It will look for the device type ULTEPEU or ULTEUS and pushes the data in a prometheus format to collection by the prometheus data collector.
+It will look for the device type "ULTEPEU" or "ULTEUS" and pushes the data in a prometheus format to collection by the prometheus data collector.

-It will look for the authentication credentials in a "**.env**" file in the directory where the script is placed.

 I've included a grafana basic dashboard to visualize the data.

 ![Grafana Dashboard](https://github.com/brendanbank/unifi_lte_collector/blob/d501a64103d3b8955e968e930b99d7b57abf2463/dashboard.png)

+The script will look for the authentication credentials in a "**.env**" file in the directory where the script is placed.

 You can configure the following variables.